 When nociception monitoring is more accurate, such complications could be avoided.
 Currently, up to 75% of patients experience moderate to severe pain immediately after surgery4.
 This increases risk of hemodynamic instability, debilitated wound healing and the development of persistent pain that may lead to reduced mobility11.
 Specifically, one meta-analysis revealed that 57% and 47% of thoracic surgery patients experience pain that lasts for 3 and 6 months respectively12.
 In addition, it is worth noting that nociceptive stimulation has been demonstrated to be partially responsible for this thoracic pain response7.

 Monitoring nociception levels is a relatively new branch of medical science that has evolved to address the need for better pain management during and after surgical procedures.
-The Nociception Level index (NOL® index) is a novel technology developed by Medasense Biometrics Ltd. that enables objective measurement of patient’s nociception by analysing multiple patient parameters and overcoming the limitations of individual surrogates for measurement.
+The Nociception Level index (NOL® index) is a novel technology developed by Medasense Biometrics Ltd. that enables objective measurement of patient’s nociception by analysing multiple patient parameters and overcoming the limitations of individual surrogates for measurement using artificial intelligence (AI) algorithms.
 A non-invasive finger probe with four sensors (photoplethysmography wave amplitude, galvanic skin response, peripheral temperature, and accelerometery) extracts multiple pain-related physiological signals.
 Algorithms analyse the data in real-time and identify the patient’s pain-related pattern, which is displayed on a numerical scale.
 Widely adopted by physicians, this device provides close monitoring of anaesthetised patients’ nociception response and enables surgical teams to provide personalised analgesic treatment for each patient.
 NOL® provides multiple benefits, including smoother procedures13, better patient outcomes13 and cost savings14.

 A recent study found that monitoring pain response levels during surgery with NOL® can even help reduce postoperative pain by 33%.
 Furthermore, the patient’s stress hormone levels (ACTH and cortisol), reported as % of baseline, were up to 50% lower in the NOL®-guided group, both during and after surgery.
 This provides objective validation that titrating analgesia through NOL® monitoring improves pain-control13.